-Kidney disease can occur for a number of different reasons.
+Kidney disease can occur for a number of reasons.
 The most common is old-age changes within the kidney where scar tissue develops in an attempt to repair aging kidneys.

 A surprising amount can be done to support kidney function and extend the cat’s life.
 This includes:

 - Special diets that give the kidneys less work to do

 - Medications to help the kidney filter more effectively

 - Food additives that reduce the levels of minerals the kidneys struggle to process